TNG/ArchUnit/README.md

 # like in a case, where a package like 'my.app' is imported, and java.lang.String#length is called.
 # Should ArchUnit try to locate the missing class on the classpath and import it as well?
 #
-# default = false - This has an performance impact
+# default = false - This has a performance impact
 resolveMissingDependenciesFromClassPath=true

 # Extends the customizability of 'resolveMissingDependenciesFromClassPath' by allowing to specify